Dariasteam/Geode/README.md

 ## ¿What can it do?
 As you can see in the gif, it can simulate the beahaviour of some custom agents on a custom simulation by creating a neural network for each one.
 You can set a custom fitness function for eval them and a genetic algorithm will generate a new population for you when all of them die.
 The results of the simulation can be shown in real time not only seeing the agents living but studying its network and some basic statistics.

-## I don't know what I'm seeing on gif
+## I don't know what I'm seeing on the gif
--

 - Plot panel (bottom left): shows the fitness of each generation by representing best, mean, and worst score.
 Its updated every new generation.